 Districts may voluntarily return AgWRAP allocations at any time during the fiscal year.
 These returns, along with any unallocated AP funds, may be re-allocated to the general (AG) fund.

-At the beginning of February of each fiscal year, districts may request additional funding for supplemental, new, and repair contracts through an online application process.
-Initial requests will close at the end of February and first allocations will be made in early March.
-All requests will be sorted to prioritize supplemental and repair contracts first, awarding one request from each district, when possible, on a first come, first served basis.
-Once each district receives funding for one supplemental or repair contract, all additional requests will be allocated on a first come, first served basis until the beginning of June.
+At the beginning of February of each fiscal year, districts may request additional funds for supplemental, new, and repair contracts through an online application process.
+Initial requests will close at the end of February, and allocations will begin in early March.
+All requests will be sorted by district, submission date and time, and contract type.
+Supplemental and repair contracts take priority over new contracts..
+Once each district receives funding for one contract, the process repeats with each district receiving funds for their second priority contract based on submission date and time until funds are exhausted or early June.

 BEST MANAGEMENT PRACTICES ELIGIBLE FOR COST SHARE PAYMENTS